erikeldridge/erikeldridge.github.com/_posts/2017-09-22-mobile-growth-meetup-9-21-17.md

 ### How to AB test frequently?

 - This was regarding Laughly's two-week experiment cycle
 - Only test one thing at a time.
-Literally, only one variation in the app every two weeks (to reduce noise). <-- my top takeaway.
-Presumably this also reduces engineering complexity and improves UX consistency
+Literally, only one variation in the app every two weeks (to reduce noise) [^testonething]

+[^testonething]: This was my top takeaway.
+Presumably this also reduces engineering complexity and improves UX consistency.
+The pitch was purely about logical correctness in experiment construction, but the person who asked the question mentioned their experiments take months to run, which would seem to indicate a significance (or quality) concern.
+I also appreciated the conceptual simplicity.
+I suppose a follow-on requirement is to have a smaller eng org, so folks don't feel blocked by limited release opportunities.
+In my experience, we tried to scale eng by running multiple experiments simultaneously, but the tech required to support this was complex, to the point where I'm now looking back and wondering if we should have just done less :)

 ### Top recommendation?